Laura Trott (politician): Career

-After university, Trott was employed as strategy consultant at Booz & Company.
+After university, Trott was employed as a strategy consultant at Booz & Company.
 Trott is an ambassador for the Sutton Trust, an educational charity.

 Trott served as a Conservative Party Councillor for Frognal and Fitzjohns on Camden London Borough Council between 2010 and 2014.

 In January 2009, she became a political adviser for the Conservatives, before becoming a special adviser to then Minister for the Cabinet Office Francis Maude in May 2010 with the remit of political policy and media, and was then promoted to chief of staff.
 She was subsequently appointed as a political adviser in the Number 10 Policy Unit, responsible for education and family policy under then Prime Minister David Cameron.
 Trott was credited for formulating the party's tax-free childcare policy.

 After the 2015 general election, Trott was promoted to director of strategic communication.
 In 2016, she was appointed a Member of the Order of the British Empire (MBE) in Cameron's Resignation Honours for her political and public service.
 After the election of Prime Minister Theresa May, she left government service and became a partner at the political consultancy and public relations firm Portland Communications in September 2017.